CarlaLlama/BrickSiteTutorial/readme.md

 const YOUR_DOMAIN = 'https://MySite.thisiscarla.repl.co';
 ```

-Now within the `create-checkout-session` post request, we need to do a couple of things, the first is to define the payment methods available:
+Now, within the `create-checkout-session` post request, we need to do a couple of things.
+The first is to define the payment methods available:
 ```
    payment_method_types: ['card'],

 ```

-Next is to define the `line items`, we want to add our own content here that would get passed from the frontend Repl.it, so we define the product inventory information based on what is sent through to the frontend:
+Next is to define the `line items`.
+We want to add our own content here that would get passed from the frontend Replit, so we define the product inventory information based on what is sent through to the frontend:

 ```
   line_items: [